 Individual yoga sessions are $95 for a private hour.
+Some insurance plans may be applied.
 This hour includes individualized sequencing tailored to your individual needs.
 You will receive specific guidance, body inclusive language, and a dedicated yoga therapist trained specifically to work with individuals struggling with body image, anxiety, depression, trauma or grief and loss.

 Group Yoga Therapy:

 4 week series for $35 per week